w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 # Data collection (or acquisition)

-*Data collection* is the process of gathering and measuring information on targeted variables in an established system
+**Data collection** is the process of *gathering information on targeted variables* in an established system

-- The goal is to capture evidence that allows data analysis to formulate credible answers to the questions that have been posed
+- Capture evidence that allows data analysis to formulate credible answers to the questions that have been posed

-Here a data analyst acquires the necessary data, including loading and integrating this data if necessary.

 - The analyst should make sure to report problems and solutions to aid with future replications of the project.
-- For instance, data may have to be collected from several different sources, and some of these sources may have a lag time.
+- Data may have to be collected from several different sources, and some of these sources may have a lag time.

 The analyst then proceeds to